fastforwardlabs/mdff06report/src/02-background.md

 This heuristic is not machine learning, but it is algorithmic decision-making.
 The simplicity of the APGAR score means that, in a fast-moving environment, the obstetrician or midwife trusts its outputs and can reason about the problem with the inputs in their head: the ultimate in usability.
-As we discuss in
-<<downside>>, this simplicity comes at a cost: the model is less accurate than
-a huge neural network would be.
+As we discuss below in the [Accuaracy and Interpretability](#accuracy-and-interpretability) section, this simplicity comes at a cost: the model is less accurate than a huge neural network would be.
 But it can often be worth trading a little accuracy for interpretability, even in contexts less extreme than hospitals.